 When and how often should I get a pap smear?

-John W. Martin III, MD, is medical director of The Women’s Center at Banner Good Samaritan Medical Center.
+John W. Martin III, MD, is medical director of the Women's Center at Banner – University Medical Center Phoenix.
 His office can be reached at (602) 839-4351.

 Question: When and how often should I get a pap smear?